 The Company's lead product candidate, EYP-1901, combines a bioerodible formulation of its proprietary Durasert sustained-release technology with vorolanib, a tyrosine kinase inhibitor ("TKI").
-The Company is currently evaluating EYP-1901 in a Phase 1 clinical trial as a potential twice-yearly sustained delivery intravitreal treatment for wet AMD.
 Current approved treatments for wet AMD require monthly or bi-monthly eye injections in a physician's office, which can cause inconvenience and discomfort and often lead to reduced compliance and poor outcomes.
-On May 25, 2021, the Company announced the completion of the enrollment of the Phase 1 DAVIO clinical trial of EYP-1901 and expects initial data from trial in the fourth quarter of 2021.
+The Company is currently evaluating EYP-1901 in a Phase 1 clinical trial ("DAVIO") as a potential twice-yearly sustained delivery intravitreal treatment for wet AMD.
+On September 17, 2021, the Company announced that a late-breaking abstract highlighting topline data for the DAVIO trial was selected for presentation at the American Academy of Ophthalmology ("AAO") 2021 Annual Meeting scheduled on November 13, 2021.
+On October 12, 2021, the Company reported positive 3-month safety data results for all dose levels from the ongoing DAVIO trial of EYP-1901 for wet AMD at the American Society of Retina Specialists ("ASRS") Annual Meeting.

-The Company is also developing YUTIQ 50 as a potential twice-yearly intravitreal treatment for chronic non-infectious uveitis affecting the posterior segment of the eye.
-The Company has consulted with the FDA and identified a clinical pathway for a supplemental new drug application ("sNDA") filing that the Company expects will involve a clinical trial of a small population.
-The Company expects to initiate the Phase 3 clinical trial for YUTIQ 50 by the end of this year.
+The Company is also developing YUTIQ 50 as a potential six-month intravitreal treatment for non-infectious uveitis affecting the posterior segment of the eye.
+The Company anticipates the initiation of a Phase 3 clinical trial for YUTIQ 50 in the fourth quarter of 2021 and expects to file for a supplemental new drug application ("sNDA") approval with the FDA upon successful completion of the trial.